‹ Back to Home

 A temporary home for the Commons

-The first essential step in the Restoration and Renewal Programme is for the House of Commons to move to the Northern Estate on Whitehall.
+The next planned step in the Restoration and Renewal Programme is for the House of Commons to be temporarily relocated elsewhere in the Parliamentary Estate

 Protecting the heritage collections